About the WTO

 Major shortcomings of the WTO

-The failure of the WTO to deliver meaningful outcomes for poorer countries, along with its fundamentalist neoliberal agenda has led to stalled negotiations and dashed hopes of a functioning multilateral trade system, let alone a fair one.
+The failure of the WTO to deliver meaningful outcomes for poorer countries, along with its neoliberal agenda has led to stalled negotiations and reduced hopes of a functioning multilateral trade system, let alone a fair one.

 The neo-liberal policies promoted by the WTO, along with the World Bank and the International Monetary Fund, have attracted widespread criticism and protest.